Nibbio5/Mac-scheduling-analysis-on-OCUDU/README.md

 # Multi-User MAC Scheduling Evaluation and Enhancement in srsRAN 5G Standalone

-This repository contains the implementation, experimental configurations, and analysis tools developed for evaluating and enhancing **multi-user MAC scheduling algorithms** within the **srsRAN** 5G Standalone (SA) software suite, focusing on the O-RAN aligned **OCUDU framework**.
+This repository contains the implementation, experimental configurations, and analysis tools developed for evaluating and enhancing **multi-user MAC scheduling algorithms** within the **OCUDU** 5G Standalone (SA) software suite, focusing on the O-RAN aligned **OCUDU framework**.

 The project transitionally evaluates how resource allocation policies impact overall network performance under real-world conditions, utilizing a software-defined radio (SDR) testbed.